DragneelDM/C--Tic-Tac-Toe/README.md

 ## How to Use

-You can easily try out the game by copying and pasting the 'Program' file code into an online C# compiler.
+You can easily try out the game by copying and pasting Program.cs into an online C# compiler.
 Follow these steps:

 1. Open your favorite C# online compiler (e.g., [dotnetfiddle](https://dotnetfiddle.net/), [Programiz](https://www.programiz.com/csharp-programming/online-compiler/), etc.).
-2. Create a new C# project or paste the entire script into the code editor.
+2. Create a new C# project or paste the entire code inside Program.cs into the code editor.
 3. Run the project to play the Tic Tac Toe game.

 ## Game Rules